cal-poly-dxhub/san-mateo-public-works-knowledge-base/README.md

    cd ..
    ```

-4. **Configure settings**

-   Edit `config.yaml` to customize:
-   - AI model selections
-   - Project types and special conditions
-   - Prompts for AI interactions
-   - S3 path patterns

-5. **Deploy AWS infrastructure**
+4. **Deploy AWS infrastructure**
    ```bash
    cdk bootstrap  # First time only cdk deploy
    ```

+Look for the cloudfront URL among the cdk outputs.

 ## Configuration

 ### config.yaml

 The `config.yaml` file is the central configuration for all AI models, prompts, and system behavior.
 Edit this file to customize the system without changing code.
+For changes to take effect, re-run `cdk deploy`.

 ## Usage